MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 response <- post_vision(list(requests = purrr::map(scans, document_text_detection)))
 ```

+Notice that
+even though we have
+multiple images
+we still only make one request.
+The JSON payload
+contains multiple images.

-Again we can check to make sure that
+Again we check to make sure that
 we received a valid response
 before opening it
-and seeing what is inside.
+to see what’s inside.

 ``` r
 httr::status_code(response)